 Is There Treatment for Hallucinogen Addiction?

 Hallucinogens found in plants have been used for thousands of years to evoke enlightenment, explore the inner mind, in healing rituals, and for other cultural or religious ceremonies.
-With medical advancement, came the notorious LSD (lysergic acid diethylamide) “trip” and since the drug gained popularity during the1960’s, many other hallucinogens have made their way into society with unpredictable consequences.
+Advances in chemistry led to the development of LSD (lysergic acid diethylamide) and its well-known “trip.”
+After gaining popularity in the 1960s, LSD helped usher in a broader use of hallucinogens, many of which have since entered society with unpredictable and sometimes dangerous effects.

 Hallucinogen Effects